startechnica/apps/README.md

 Once Helm has been set up correctly, add the repo as follows:

     helm repo add startechnica https://startechnica.github.io/apps

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo
-<alias>` to see the charts.
+You can then run `helm search repo startechnica` to see the charts.

-To install the <chart-name> chart:
+To install the 'char-name' chart:

     helm install my-<chart-name> <alias>/<chart-name>